kaitlana797-spec/valentine/README.md

 ## ✨ Features
 - Animated envelope that opens and closes
-- A sweet Valentine's message inside the letter
+- A sweet love message inside the letter
 - A charming floral decoration
 - Responsive design